 The reporting entity of a combined group with a temporary credit for business loss carryforward preserved for itself and/ or its affiliates must submit common owner information by the due date of the report.
 This information must be submitted to satisfy franchise tax filing requirements, even if the combined group is not claiming the credit on the current year's report.
-For 2013, submit the common owner information electronically at www.window.texas.gov/commonowner/.
-Submit the common owner information before filing your franchise tax report to prevent processing delays.
-If you submit the common owner information after you file your report, it will NOT immediately process to your account.
+For 2012, submit the common owner information electronically at window.texas.gov/commonowner/.